puppeteer/puppeteer/docs/api.md

 - returns: <[Browser]>

-Get the browser instance for the associated with the target.
+Get the browser instance associated with the target.

 #### target.createCDPSession()
 - returns: <[Promise]<[CDPSession]>>